TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2/README.md

 - `config.vm.synced_folder "../Synced_folder", "/home/vagrant/Synced_folder"`: This is used to include any folder to be synced inside the vagrant box.

-<b>Remember:</b> There is only one box in this vagrantfile so the folder will only  synced with "box1".
+<b>Remember:</b> There is only one box in this Vagrantfile so the folder will only  synced with "box1".
 But in case of having multiple box in one single Vagrantfile, the folder will be synced with everybox.

 - `config.vm.provision "file", source: "./Lab2_FileToCopy.txt", destination: "/home/vagrant/Copy_folder"`: This is used to copy any file outside the synced folder.